-LAP 0006 COMPTIA Pentest+ (2-1)
+LAP 0006 COMPTIA Pentest+ (2-1) 2 crs.

 Clarifies how to develop penetration testing skills that will enable the IT professional to identify information systems vulnerabilities by effectively applying remediation techniques for those vulnerabilities.
 Teaches how to offer recommendations for action to properly protect information systems and their contents.
 Prepares for CompTIA PenTest+ certification exam.

-Recommended: Intermediate knowledge of information security concepts, including but not limited to identity and access concepts, including but not limited to identity and access management (IAM), cryptographic concepts and implementations, computer networking concepts and implementations, and common security.
+Recommended: Intermediate knowledge of information security concepts, including but not limited to identity and access management (IAM), cryptographic concepts and implementations, computer networking concepts and implementations, and common security.
 Practical experience in accruing various computing environments, including small to medium businesses, as well as enterprise environments.

-LAP 8019 COMPTIA It Fundamentals+ (1-2)
+LAP 8019 COMPTIA It Fundamentals+ (1-2) 2 crs.